first-night-sweden/first-night/README.md

 # first-night
-A student .net projekt.
-A webb application created pro bono to help with short term housing for refugees arriving to Sweden.
+A student .net project.
+A web application created pro bono to help with short term housing for refugees arriving to Sweden.